 He’s so awesome, isn’t he?

-Okay, so we put two coats of the Dropcloth on, letting cure for an hour or so in between.
+Okay, so we put two coats of the paint on, letting cure for an hour or so in between.
 Then, we both decided to add a little fun.
 Stencils for the win!!

-When the stenciling was dry, we did a topcoat of Gator Hide for a long-lasting and durable finish.
+When the stenciling was dry, we did a topcoat of poly for a long-lasting and durable finish.
 We’ll show you the end result in a minute.
 Hang with us!

 Now for the next project…this time, we took the bottom shelf from our repurposed side table.
 I had JC run it through our table saw to rip off the damaged particle board.
 Then, Mr. O and I went shopping through my stash to get these gems.